-How to Organize your Porch to Create a Winter Socializing Place!
+How to Organize your Porch or Deck: Create a Winter Socializing Place!

 Want to have guests over but…

 This winter use your porch as your gathering place.
 With a little ingenuity and a pioneering spirit you can have friends and family over to share brief social physically distanced visits.
 Why brief?
 Do you live in Canada?
 Here in Canada winters are cold and it gets dark earlier.
 It snows and It can be windy.
 So, most visits on a porch will be brief.
 Don’t despair!
 There are ways to help extend those visits and that is what we will talk about in this blog.

 Ways to extend your social time on your porch.